hiceycook/hiceycook/README.md

 - 👋 Hi, I’m @hiceycook.
 My full name is Hicey Austin Cook, but you can call me Austin
-- 👀 I’m interested in: Web Development, Financial Markets and Currencies, Program Trading
+- 👀 I’m interested in: Web Development, Product Management, Financial Markets and Currencies
 - 🌱 I’m currently learning: Vanilla Js, MERN
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me: hiceycook@gmail.com